Buffs (Royal East Kent Regiment): New Armies

 The 6th (Service) Battalion, 7th (Service) Battalion, 8th (Service) Battalion and 9th (Reserve) Battalion were all formed for active service in France.
 Corporal William Richard Cotter was awarded the VC whilst serving with the 6th (Service) Battalion.

+Between the wars

 After the end of the First World War, a small number of men from several battalions saw action during the Third Anglo-Afghan War in 1919.

+In June 1935 King George V celebrated his silver jubilee.
+This opportunity was taken of granting royal status to four regiments, principally in recognition of their service in the previous war: